rmihael/rmihael.github.io/_posts/2013-09-07-monadic-di-with-reader-interfaces.markdown

 }
 {% endhighlight %}

-I like the abstract type approach better because it's less intrusive and isolates implementation details better.
+I prefer the abstract type approach because it's less intrusive and isolates implementation details better.
 Type parameters of lower-level interfaces will leak to their clients.
 Although they carry little of implementation specifics it's still a boilerplate code that no one is happy to see.
 I can also see ugly [type lambdas](http://stackoverflow.com/questions/8736164/what-are-type-lambdas-in-scala-and-what-are-their-benefits) in some distance at a type parameters direction.
-Here's an example how things can get ugly for a configuration trait of some service on top of `IFooService` and his twin brother:
+Here's an example how things can get bad for a configuration trait of some service on top of `IFooService` and his twin brother:

 {% highlight scala %}
 trait HighLevelServiceConfiguration[FooConf, BarConf] {